open-rmf/rmf-cloud-tools/roles/gadget/hotspot/example/README.md

 bash roles/gadget/hotspot/example/run
 ```

+You will need to reboot the Pi after you are done.

 ## Results ( Under default configurations )
 Upon completion, With the default configurations, we should expect the RPi to broadcast a hotspot with SSID `hotspot_1` with password `password`.
 Assuming your `controller` link is sharing Internet, any device connecting to the hotspot will also have internet access.